 - Hydrolyzed wheat protein

 - Hydrolyzed soy protein

 - Hydrolyzed silk protein

 As you can see, some of these protein ingredients contain the word “protein”, as well as hydrolyzed.
 Hydrolyzed basically means that the protein is broken down until it’s small enough to penetrate into your hair shaft to repair any damage.

-Follow A Protein Rich Curly Girl Routine
+Follow A Balanced Protein-Moisture Curly Girl Routine

 To fix a moisture overload problem, add more protein into your curly girl routine.